srksag/amorphic-userman/README.md

         loggedIn:               {toServer: false, type: Boolean, value: false},
         loggedInRole:           {toServer: false, type: String},

+the controller must also have a property to represent the principal.
+You can configure this property in the json.config for the module using the fields property of the controller property

+        "controller": {"require": "controller", "template": "Controller", fields: "loggedInPerson"},

+By default the property is named principal.
+If the property is not already defined in controller it will be added

 These fields are for your view to bind with when interacting with userman.
 You will seem them referenced in the default views in the pages sub-directory.
 You can use the default views for login, changing passwords, registration or create your own.